PB-Liu/MA705-Final-Project/README.md

 ##### 1. Data Cleaning:
     1.1.
 Drop all redundant columns/variables
     1.2.
 Add a new column 'year'; filter the dateframe for years since 2015 1.3.
-Simplify the "Contract Type" column for future worth
+Simplify the "Contract Type" column for future usage

 ##### 2. Data Transformation: